 - Personal Nutrition Counseling

 Be sure to complete one of these WIC-approved activities between your WIC appointments.
-Completing an activity on schedule ensures your food benefits will be renewed.
+Completing an activity on schedule ensures your food benefits will be added to your WIC account.
+Quarterly WIC nutrition education activities can be found through your Local Health Office.

 Improving the health of young families is WIC’s mission.
 WIC is here for those times when you and your family need a little extra help.
 Kids who “graduate” from the full 5-year WIC program grow up happy, healthy and smart.